ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/Athishpranav2003/CVE-2022-44118-Exploit](https://github.com/Athishpranav2003/CVE-2022-44118-Exploit) :  ![starts](https://img.shields.io/github/stars/Athishpranav2003/CVE-2022-44118-Exploit.svg) ![forks](https://img.shields.io/github/forks/Athishpranav2003/CVE-2022-44118-Exploit.svg)

 ## CVE-2022-43980
  There is a stored cross-site scripting vulnerability in Pandora FMS v765 in the network maps editing functionality.
 An attacker could modify a network map, including on purpose the name of an XSS payload.
 Once created, if a user with admin privileges clicks on the edited network maps, the XSS payload will be executed.
-The exploitation of this vulnerability could allow an atacker to steal the value of the admin users cookie.
+The exploitation of this vulnerability could allow an atacker to steal the value of the admin user´s cookie.